-RSA NetWitness UEBA (User and Entity Behavior Analytics) is an advanced analytics solution for discovering, investigating, and monitoring risky behaviors across all users and entities in your network environment.
-NetWitness UEBA is used for:
+RSA NetWitness UEBA (User and Entity Behavior Analytics) is an advanced analytics solution that empowers enterprise SOC managers and analysts to discover, investigate, and monitor risky behaviors across entities namely Users and Network in your environment.

-This guide is designed for Analysts and SOC Managers, and provides information and instructions for using all NetWitness UEBA functions and capabilities.
-It describes key investigation methodologies, the main system capabilities, common use cases, and step-by-step instructions for recommended workflow strategies.
+This guide provides information and instructions for using all NetWitness UEBA functionalities and capabilities.
+It describes the key investigation methodologies, the main system capabilities, common use cases, and step-by-step instructions for the recommended workflow strategies.

 How NetWitness UEBA Works

-NetWitness UEBA uses analytics to detect anomalies in log data and derives behavioral results from them.
-There are five basic steps to this process, as shown in the following diagram:
+NetWitness UEBA uses analytics to detect anomalies in the log and endpoint or network data to derive behavioral results from them.
+There are five basic steps to this process, as displayed in the following diagram:

 The following table provides a brief description of each of these steps.

-If anomalies are detected, they are turned into Indicators of Compromise, described as Indicators in the UI.
-NetWitness UEBA uses indicators to define validated anomalous activity, such as suspicious user logons, brute-force password attacks, unusual user changes and abnormal file access.
+If anomalies are detected, they are turned into Indicators.
+NetWitness UEBA uses indicators to define validated anomalous activities.
 Indicators either represent anomalies found in a single event or multiple events batched over time.

-All the anomalies that are found are grouped into username and hourly batches.
+All the anomalies that are found are grouped into hourly batches by the user or network entity name.
 Each batch is scored based on the uniqueness of the composition of its indicators.
-If a composition is unique compared to the user's history, it is likely that this batch will be transformed into an alert, and the anomalies into indicators.
+If a composition is unique compared to the user or network entity's history, it is likely that this batch will be transformed into an alert, and the anomalies into indicators.
 A high-scored batch of anomalies becomes an alert that contains validated indicators of compromise.

-For example, one abnormal activity by itself, even if it happens hundreds of times a day in a large corporate environment, does not necessarily reflect an account compromise.
-However, an abnormal behavior that occurs with a lot of other abnormal behaviors could indicate that the account is compromised.
-These three behaviors occurring together may indicate that additional analysis is required.
+An abnormal activity by itself, even if it happens hundreds of times a day in a large corporate environment, does not necessarily reflect an account compromise.
+However, an abnormal behavior that occurs with a lot of other abnormal behaviors could indicate that the account is compromised and is an indication that additional analysis is required.